Axia-Tech/AXIA-wiki/docs/learn/learn-account-generation.md

 functionality.

-It is still running on the same computer you use to connect to the internet with and thus is less secure than using Axia Signer or other air-gapped approaches.
+It is still running on the same computer you use to connect to the internet with and thus is less secure than using AXIA Signer or other air-gapped approaches.

 ### Install the Browser Extension